- Do I have to have my ID to be seen in the Clinic?

 Yes.
 The student must provide proof of insurance to University Health Services before the appointment or right after.
 The student will be placed on hold if insurance (for those who have active insurance) is not provided.
 If a student does not have health insurance we will still see them.
 Depending on the type of services provided there might be a small fee.

 - Does the health clinic take debit/credit cards?

 No. We strictly take cash and checks for our services.
-There is an ATM on campus for you to access cash.
+There is an ATM in the post office on the first floor of Reynolds for you to access cash.

 - I am pregnant/breastfeeding, can I be treated at clinic?